 • Best for: Most two-story residential tear-offs

-The 20-Yard Container is the standard for roofing jobs—low side walls let crews ground-throw shingles with minimal scaffold setup.
+The 20-Yard Container is a roofing workhorse with low side walls so crews can ground-throw shingles with less scaffolding.

 Matte-black 30-yard roofing roll-off dumpster sitting directly on a Wichita concrete driveway, taller ribbed steel side panels, mixed tear-off debris of asphalt shingles and underlayment inside, professional documentary daylight.